 The healing starts

-Through my research I came across an amazing author, Law of attraction teacher and Frequency leader called Linda West who agreed to help me on manifesting my reality in return for help with Social Media and the next thing you know I am on holiday in Thailand on a motorbike with the wind in my hair.
+Through my research I came across an amazing author, Law of attraction teacher and Frequency thought leader called Linda West who agreed to help me on manifesting my reality in return for help with Social Media for her website, and the next thing you know, I am on holiday in Thailand, on a motorbike with the wind in my hair.
 And so it is.

 Taking a leap of faith